John Olsen (Australian artist): Personal life

+His daughter Louise Olsen is a co-founder of cult Australian fashion jewellery label Dinosaur Designs.

+Death

+Olsen died on 11 April 2023, at his home near Bowral, New South Wales, at the age of 95.

+Tributes were given by the Prime Minister of Australia, Anthony Albanese, and director of the National Gallery of Australia, Nick Mitzevich.
+ABC Television aired a tribute to Olsen's life.

 Awards

-In Australia's New Year's Honours of 1977, Olsen was appointed an Officer of the Order of the British Empire, in 1993 he was awarded an Australian Creative Fellowship and in the Australia Day Honours of 2001 he was appointed an Officer of the Order of Australia.
-He was awarded the Centenary Medal on 1 January 2001.
+In Australia's New Year's Honours of 1977, Olsen was appointed an Officer of the Order of the British Empire; in 1993, he was awarded an Australian Creative Fellowship; and, in the Australia Day Honours of 2001, he was appointed an Officer of the Order of Australia.
+Additionally, he was awarded the Centenary Medal on 1 January 2001.

-Early awards included the 1960 Rockdale Art Award, Arncliffe, the 1961 H.C.
-Richards Memorial Prize, Queensland Art Gallery, for 'Journey into you Beaut Country No 2', awarded by the judge of the competition, Russell Drysdale, the Perth Prize and the Royal Easter Show A.E.
-Armstrong Art Prize for 'People who live in Victoria Street' exhibited as 'Painting' NFS.
-In 1964 he was awarded the Launceston Art Purchase Exhibition Prize, Tasmania with 'Me, the Gardener'.
+Olsen's early awards included the 1960 Rockdale Art Award, Arncliffe; the 1961 H.C.
+Richards Memorial Prize, Queensland Art Gallery, for Journey into you Beaut Country No 2, awarded by the judge of the competition, Russell Drysdale; the Perth Prize; and the Royal Easter Show A.E.
+Armstrong Art Prize for People who live in Victoria Street, exhibited as 'Painting' NFS.
+In 1964, he was awarded the Launceston Art Purchase Exhibition Prize, Tasmania, with Me, the Gardener.